clearclaw/18xx_1839/README.txt

   - If using a hand-punch for the token stickers, use the *-nooutline-* files for a cleaner result.

-  - There are two forms of revenue track provided in each of two orientations.
-They are functionally identical.
+  - A revenue track is provided in each of two orientations.

 I recommend printing the tokens on full-page lable stock, cutting with a 1/2" PaperShaper punch and then mounting to wood plugs or discs.